-Humans are social animals: 'the great evolutionary invention of the primate family is sociality.'
-Individuals are born into a social network and through their lives become members of further networks, either through choice or circumstance.
+Humans are social animals: 'the great evolutionary invention of the primate family is sociality.'4 Individuals are born into a social network and through their lives become members of further networks, either through choice or circumstance.
 Membership affects behaviour, both in the direct sense of influencing which actions are judged to be optimal, and in the more fundamental sense of influencing capabilities.
-Gamble et al., reporting on their British Academy Centenary Project, argue that the large increase in the size of the human brain during evolution was driven by the mental demands of sociality - the need to function in ever larger groups.2 Extending this argument, Mercier and Sperber (2017), argue that the unique human capacity to reason evolved for the social function of persuasion, rather than for the individual function of decision-taking.
+Gamble et al., reporting on their British Academy Centenary Project, argue that the large increase in the size of the human brain during evolution was driven by the mental demands of sociality - the need to function in ever larger groups.5 Extending this argument, Mercier and Sperber (2017), argue that the unique human capacity to reason evolved for the social function of persuasion, rather than for the individual function of decision-taking.

 I characterise the fundamental behaviour of RSM as being determined by three drives with which the brain is endowed by evolution: the infant brain is not a 'blank slate'.
 But the brain is not synonymous with the mind: in combination, the three drives expose the actor to social influence.
-As Barrett (2017) argues, the neurological maturation of the adult mind from the infant brain is a socially-contingent process of acculturation: "it takes more than one human brain to create a mind'.3
+As Barrett (2017) argues, the neurological maturation of the adult mind from the infant brain is a socially-contingent process of acculturation: 'it takes more than one human brain to create a mind'.6

 Through the process of socialisation, both preferences and knowledge become endogenous.
-As 'preferences' become endogenous to social influence, they bifurcate into 'wants' and 'oughts'.
+As preferences become endogenous to social influence, they bifurcate into 'wants' and 'oughts'.
 Only once these two motivations are explicit, does an adequate theory of the compliance problem become feasible.
-As knowledge becomes endogenous to social influence it ceases to be pinioned to objective reality.
-But just as tension mounts as 'oughts' deviate further from wants, so there it mounts as the knowledge generated by social influence deviates further from reality.
-RSM remains rational in the limited sense of maximizing utility subject to what he is willing to believe.
+As knowledge becomes endogenous to social influence, it ceases to be pinioned to objective reality.
+But just as the satisfaction of a 'want' will be questioned as 'oughts' deviate from wants, so a decision based on objective reality will be open to question as the knowledge generated by social influence deviates from that reality.
+RSM remains rational in the limited sense of maximizing utility subject to what he chooses to believe.

-As implied by Mercier and Sperber, social influence is purposive, and a crucially important aspect of human behaviour.
-RSM is the victim of purposive social influence, but a minimally general equilibrium theory of RSM behaviour therefore requires a companion theory of the rational deployment of social influence.
+As implied by Mercier and Sperber (2017), social influence is purposive, and a crucially important aspect of human behaviour.
+RSM is the victim of purposive social influence, so

+4 Gamble, et al. (2018), p.40.

+$^{^{5}}$ Maximum group size gradually expanded from around 40 to the current 150 - the 'Dunbar Constant'.

+6 Barrett (2017), p.111.

+that a minimally general theory of RSM behaviour requires a companion theory of the rational deployment of social influence.
 I draw upon the theory of communication through a social network to specify the mechanism by which influence is transmitted.
-The extreme asymmetries of

-1 Gamble, et al. (2018), p.40.

-2 Maximum group size gradually expanded from around 40 to the current 150 - the 'Dunbar Constant'.

-3 Barrett (2017), p.111.

-communication power common in social networks permit a radical simplification into two classes of actor: nodal actors and others.
-Only nodal actors have sufficient power of communication to use it for strategic purposes.
+The extreme asymmetries of communication power common in social networks permit a radical simplification into two classes of actor: nodal actors and others.
+I assume that only nodal actors have sufficient power of communication to use it for strategic purposes.
 Nodal actors use this power to further their need for compliance.
+Nodal actors influence the ideas that other actors hold, and those actors maximize subject to these ideas.